Where is Corporate Training headed in 2024?

 In essence, gamification can be used to explain concepts in a fun way, test one’s understanding of concepts and track progress across different training modules.
 You can dial it up a notch by incentivising these; for example, employees can earn rewards for completing online tasks that they can then bring into in-person sessions.
 This approach encourages continuous learning and instils a sense of achievement.

-Resource Corner: Check out our board game simulations that turn tedious corporate training programs into competitive carnivals!
+Resource Corner: Our board game simulations turn tedious corporate training programs

 5. Microlearning as Pre- & Post-Training Support